CurtisXuCAD/Information-Retrieval---Simple-Search-Engine/README.md

     get_file_path:

-       take a path-like string (foldername) as parameter and return all files' paths in that folder and its subfolders.
+       take a path-like string foldername as parameter and return all files' paths in that folder and its subfolders.

     extract_content:

+        extract the useful contents from the json files .
+This function will return a list that include three child list inside: the url that the json file contains and important word list and regular word list.
+We use beautiful soap findall function to get important words by catching their tags and get the html content.

     process_index:

     store_index: